bajamircea/bajamircea.github.io/_posts/2020-04-04-freeman-dyson.markdown

 parameters involved in machine learning algorithms.

-In addition to that, for me part of the moral is that Freeman Dyson himself did really well in the encounter. **For him a quick conversion was eough to get an important idea.
+In addition to that, for me part of the moral is that Freeman Dyson himself did really well in the encounter. **For him a quick conversation was enough to get an important idea.
 He got a straight message, he listened to it, figured out what it means and acted on it ratioanaly, despite emotional difficulties.**